aleloi/aleloi.github.io/master_project_proposal.md

 Since then I also tried CoqHammer on the simpler goal `Lemma com_addC (a b: algC): a+b=b+a.`, and it also didn't work.
-I think that the reason for failure was that that the TPTP output lacked axioms that identify `Algebraics.Implementation.zmodType` with `algC = Algebraics.Implementation.Type`.
+I think that the reason for failure was that that the TPTP output lacked premises that identify `Algebraics.Implementation.zmodType` with `algC = Algebraics.Implementation.Type`.
 I filed an [issue](https://github.com/lukaszcz/coqhammer/issues/145) in